nitedani/socket.io-react-hook/README.md

 useSocket forwards all parameters to socket.io constructor.

-If the socket connection depends on state, use it like this:
+If the socket connection depends on state, use it like this: <br>
 The connection will be initiated once the socket is enabled.

 ```